Elitezen/open-trivia-db-wrapper/README.md

 })
 ```

 `getQuestions()` will return an error once your session has served every single question in OpenTDB.
-Don't worry, theres thousands of questions!
+Don't worry, there are thousands of questions!
 You will likely never come accross a session's end.
 However, if you wish to reset your session, use `Session.reset()`.

 ```js
 await mySession.reset();